0xPolycode/klaster-protocol-contracts/README.md

 ## Deployments

-Official ThalamusGovernor instances are deployed at address
+Official KlasterGovernor instances are deployed at address

 `0x17009c59ab334a8b997edf620f6ed1a0cfb6c2d7`